 - i.
-The City will ensure that all development proposals in areas serviced by public transit are designed to support the provision of an efficient, convenient, and safe public transit service. - j.
-For the purposes of implementing the City's transportation network, development may be required to provide, at no public expense, the dedication of a public transit right-of-way and lands for related facilities. - k.
-The City will, where appropriate, designate lands for mixed-use, high density residential development, retail, office, community services, institutional and/or employment uses, or other high transit trip generators, in proximity to existing and planned transit service. - I. The City will ensure that the layout of new Arterial and Collector Roads promotes efficient and direct transit routes within and between neighbourhoods.
+The City will work with Brantford Transit, VIA Rail, Metrolinx, the Province and adjacent municipalities to support transit service integration within and across municipal boundaries. - j.
+The City will ensure that all development proposals in areas serviced by public transit are designed to support the provision of an efficient, convenient, and safe public transit service. - k.
+For the purposes of implementing the City's transportation network, development may be required to provide, at no public expense, the dedication of a public transit right-of-way and lands for related facilities. - I. The City will, where appropriate, designate lands for mixed-use, high density residential development, retail, office, community services, institutional and/or employment uses, or other high transit trip generators, in proximity to existing and planned transit service. - m.
+The City will ensure that the layout of new Arterial and Collector Roads promotes efficient and direct transit routes within and between neighbourhoods.